-Of the 64 percent of SSI recipient children who lived with only one parent, nearly all (95 percent) lived with their mother.
+Of the 66 percent of SSI recipient children who lived with only one parent, nearly all (95 percent) lived with their mother.
 Only 5 percent lived with their father.

-For 44 percent of the children in a one-parent household, that parent had no reported income (the SSI payment is not considered as income in this analysis).
-Over one-third of the children (34 percent) lived with a parent who had earned income, and 25 percent lived with a parent who had unearned income.
-Mother-headed households showed about the same distribution, but father-headed homes were a little more likely to have some income and earnings and a little less likely to have unearned income.
+For 45 percent of the children in a one-parent household, that parent had no reported income (the SSI payment is not considered as income in this analysis).
+Over one-third of the children (35 percent) lived with a parent who had earned income, and 24 percent lived with a parent who had unearned income.
+Motherheaded households showed about the same distribution, but father-headed homes were more likely to have earnings.

 Even in households with income, the amounts were small.
-Twenty-three percent of the children were in homes with income under \$200 in December 2003.
-Only 59 percent of them had income of \$600 or more in that month.
+Twenty percent of the children were in homes with income under \$200 in December 2005.
+Only 62 percent of them had income of \$600 or more in that month.
 Children living with a father were more likely to have higher family income.